nnesse/glbindify/Readme.md

 Building
 --------

-`glbindify` requires only a C++98 compatible compiler to build. `glbindify` is known to build on GNU/Linux and Windows.
+`glbindify` requires only a C++98 compatible compiler to build and is known to build on GNU/Linux and Windows.
 On UNIX-like systems if `gperf` is available glbindify will generate a perfect hash map for extension checking at initialization time.

 On UNIX-like systems `glbindify` can be built with its autotools build system: